zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### smallStep `float`

-The small step value of the
+The small step value of the Slider.
+The underlying value will be changed when the end user (1) clicks on the increase or decrease buttons of the Slider, (2) presses the arrow keys (the drag handle must be focused), or (3) drags the drag handle.

 #### Example
     <kendo:slider smallStep="smallStep">